Why Every Mom Needs A Postpartum Care Kit

 These are great if you decide to do a sitz bath to help you after birth *highly recommend*.

-You can just grab a few of those cheap dollar store hand towels to pat yourself dry after you are done with your stiz bath.
+You can just grab a few of those cheap dollar store hand towels to pat yourself dry after you are done with your size bath.

 10. Prenatal Vitamins

-These things helped you get that extra vitamin you needed while creating baby, now make sure you keep taking them to give you the energy and vitamins you will be using to recover and breastfeed.
+These things helped you get that extra vitamin you needed while creating a baby, now make sure you keep taking them to give you the energy and vitamins you will be used to recover and breastfeed.

 11. Aloe Vera + Witch Hazel Spray

 If you are making DIY padsicles you are going to need these two items.

 After you can fold it up, and place it in a ziplock bag in the freezer.